Nezz/homeassistant-visionos-theme/README.md

 > [!NOTE]
 > Install the [`card-mod`](https://github.com/thomasloven/lovelace-card-mod) integration via HACS to fix issues with dropdowns.

-2. You should see the "visionos" theme appear in your list of themes.
+2. You should see the "Liquid Glass" and "visionos" themes appear in your list of themes.

 If it's missing, try reloading your themes or adding the following code to your `configuration.yaml` file (reboot required):